www.thementawai.com

 When the soul starts to drift from the body, a person grows weak.
 The kerei try to restore balance with ritual gestures, offerings, and soft whispered chants — gentle efforts to call the soul home.
 But when the wandering spirit feels more at ease among its ancestors, and has shared a meal with them, it is time to die.

-The specific beat of the tuddukat signals the age and sex of the deceased.
-Those who hear it gather at the uma: relatives, neighbors, allied clans.
+Those who hear the tuddukat gather at the uma: relatives, neighbors, and allied clans.
 They come to mourn, to remember, and to support the soul on its journey.

-In the hours that follow, the family gathers what will be needed for the memorial after burial.
+In the hours that follow, the family prepares what will be needed for the memorial after burial.

-The dried base of a sago palm leave is shaped into the outlines of the deceased’s hand and foot, to serve as templates.
+The dried base of a sago palm leaf is cut and shaped into the outlines of the deceased’s hand and foot, to serve as sacred templates.

-Specific ritual plants are collected and cut into six sticks, each trimmed to represent part of the body — ankle, knee, waist, chest, neck, and crown.
+Specific ritual plants are collected and cut into six sticks, each trimmed to represent the height of different parts of the body — ankle, knee, waist, chest, neck, and crown.

 Burial and the Vigil